Maboroshy/midi-scripter/docs/ableton.md

 The messages are received and sent by [`AbletonIn`][midiscripter.AbletonIn] and [`AbletonOut`][midiscripter.AbletonOut] ports that are wrappers for virtual MIDI ports used for communication.
+The script uses MIDI channel 15.

 These ports should be declared with virtual MIDI port name as an argument.

 Example: [Select armed track script with Ableton MIDI Remote Script](https://github.com/Maboroshy/midi-scripter/blob/master/examples/ableton_select_armed_track_with_remote_script)